Goldman Sachs to launch new 'dark pool' for stocks on Friday

 The new trading venue will also allow clients that place orders a better choice of what type of counterparts they match up with inside the pool.

-There are nearly 40 broker-run dark pools in the United States that compete with 13 public exchanges, including Nasdaq and Intercontinental Exchange Inc's (ICE.N) New York Stock Exchange.
+There are nearly 40 broker-run dark pools in the United States that compete with 13 public exchanges, including Nasdaq and Intercontinental Exchange Inc's New York Stock Exchange.
+(Editing by Bernadette Baum)